 The Enterprise Survey (ES) is a firm-level survey on the business environment.
 The primary objective is to gain an understanding of private sector firms’ experiences and opinions of the business environment in which they operate.
 The fieldwork for the previous Nepal Enterprise Survey took place from March through June 2009.
 The Nepal ES 2012 includes re-visiting previously interviewed establishments, to measure the effect of changes on firm performance over time and to assess the effects of reforms on the business environment.

 IFC-SEDF NEPAL.
 TAX COMPLIANCE COST SURVEY (TCCS) IN NEPAL 2011-12

 Tax Compliance Cost Survey, covered 990 active formal, tax-registered private enterprises (including MSMEs) across Nepal.
-The TCCS intended to provide indicators and information in order to enhance transparency and predictability, to reduce unnecessary tax compliance costs for private firms, and thereby to ecourage greater compliance and to broaden the tax base.
+The TCCS intended to provide indicators and information in order to enhance transparency and predictability, reduce unnecessary tax compliance costs for private firms, and thereby encourage greater compliance and broaden the tax base.